 - Enforce company-wide training on secure data processing

-With the rapid expansion of the cybersecurity threat landscape, creating custom security solutions, quality audits, and control processes for mitigating threats are an enormous cost overhead for organizations.
+With the rapid expansion of the cybersecurity threat landscape, creating custom security solutions, quality cybersecurity audits, and control processes for mitigating threats are an enormous cost overhead for organizations.
 Organizations are now leaning towards Security-as-a-Service (SECaaS), a cloud-based managed security service to overcome the challenges, efforts, and costs associated with maintaining robust security.

 SECaaS is a growing industry that helps businesses reduce the workload on their in-house cybersecurity teams while allowing them to scale security controls as the business grows seamlessly.
 Apart from allowing organizations to utilize the latest security functions, updates, and features security experts provide, the SECaaS model also helps save costs by reducing manual overhead and redundant efforts toward threat mitigation.